-And help you to not get overburdened with unfortunate situations that may have happened to you.
+And help you not get overburdened with unfortunate situations that may have happened to you.

 During this time try to focus on the true meaning of the holidays.

-Dealing with depression during this time of year is concern that should not be ignored.
+Dealing with depression during this time of year is a concern that should not be ignored.